Guidance: Current Travel Advisory

-International students, faculty, and staff: If you are planning international travel over spring break or in the coming weeks, be aware that U.S. federal travel restrictions are evolving and could impact some international citizens' ability to reenter the country.
+International students, faculty, and staff: If you are planning international travel over the coming weeks, be aware that U.S. federal travel restrictions are evolving and could impact some international citizens' ability to reenter the country.

 A travel ban is anticipated for citizens of the following countries: Afghanistan, Bhutan, Cuba, Iran, Libya, North Korea, Somalia, Sudan, Syria, Venezuela, and Yemen.